-Hey everyone, quick walk through today on how to use this Spinner Card design space file (though the idea of the spinner card is not my own, I designed this file.)
+Hey everyone, quick walk through today on how to use this Spinner Card design space file Though the idea of the spinner card is not my own, I designed this file. (some links are affiliate)

 The way the spinner works is you have two pennies sandwiched around a small foam circle, and assembled so that it spins along the track.